Aviculture, Bird Mills & Retail Marketing

 To make matters worse, when these birds are sold through warehouse pet stores, buyers rarely receive quality products or solid advice from an inexperienced staff.
 In addition, the display of gentle, adorable, juvenile birds in these stores leads to many being purchased on impulse — and a parrot purchased on impulse without serious preparation and education rarely finds a lifelong home.

 Unfortunately, the public is still largely uneducated about the real challenges of keeping parrots in captivity.
 Many adolescent and adult parrots lose their homes when their "true colors" as wild animals start to shine.
-Thousands of mass-marketed birds are now displaced each year because neither these birds nor their buyers are properly prepared for success.
+Thousands of birds are displaced each year because neither these birds nor their buyers are properly prepared for success.
 The least fortunate birds are passed from home to home before dying from neglect or abuse, or they are euthanized.
 The lucky ones end up in adoption shelters or sanctuaries, which are now filling up fast!

 Avian Welfare Issues: An Overview